 1. Narrow down the guest list

 Think about how many people you want to attend your Christmas soirée.
-Be mindful of your space – realistically, you can't squeeze 100 people in a two-bedroom house—and arrange a date that's going to suit the majority of your guests.
+Be mindful of your space – realistically, you can't squeeze 100 people in a two-bedroom house so it may be that you have to host different groups on different days, just don't stretch yourself – or your budget for that matter.
+Arrange a date that's going to suit the majority of your guests.

 2. Decide on a theme

 Adopting a Christmas party theme is the best way to make it feel more curated, different from just having guests over at any other time.
 Holiday glam?
 Matching Christmas pajama party?
 Whatever your theme, stick to it.
 Make it clear what it is on the invite so your guests are aware well in advance.

 "You want to ensure that your guests are aware of the dress code in advance as people want to be able to purchase their outfit in advance for your event," says Jess Clarkson, a freelance events planner.

 "Most parties I plan have more of a formal dress code like black tie, so men are aware that they are required to wear a suit and look smart for the occasion.
 While for female attendees, they tend to opt for festive-style dresses that fit within the winter theme.
 I feel like people go a little extra by wearing an outfit which fits the theme of the event and makes them feel their best."